-Retention processes, in general called "sorption or uptake", depend on the pore water chemistry, which controls the radionuclide speciation and on the reactive surface functional groups, present on the minerals.
+Retention processes, in general called "sorption or uptake", assure that potential radionuclide transport from the repository to the biosphere is much slower that the transport of groundwater.
+These processes depend on the pore water chemistry, which controls the radionuclide speciation and on the reactive surface functional groups, present on the minerals.
 The most extensively studied "sorption" processes are surface complexation and ion-exchange.
 Other processes such as surface induced redox uptake, incorporation, surface precipitation and solid-solution formation are less studied.
 However, they can be important retention mechanisms for a variety of radionuclides and are therefore gaining more attention.
 Chapter 2 describes these retention processes.

-The two main physical mechanisms by which radionuclides migrate in the host rock are diffusion and advection driven by chemical concentration and hydraulic pressure gradients, respectively.
+The two main transport mechanisms of radionuclides in the host rock are diffusion and advection driven by chemical concentration and hydraulic pressure gradients, respectively.
 Which mechanism predominates depends on the host rock matrix and environmental conditions.
 This is described in detail in chapter 3 for clay and crystalline host rocks.

 In clay host rocks, diffusion is the dominant transport process.
 The negatively charged clay mineral surfaces not only results in a high retention capacity for cationic radionuclides, but also in a distinct diffusion behaviour of anionic, cationic and neutral species.
-The most important retention processes are ion-exchange and surface complexation.
-As clay materials may exhibit strongly reducing properties (i.e., a negative redox potential), due to the presence of reducing mineral phases containing Fe(II) in their crystal structure, surface induced reduction-precipitation in clays has become a field of more intense studies.
+The most important retention processes, influencing the transport rate are ion-exchange and surface complexation.
+As clay materials may exhibit strongly reducing properties (i.e., a negative redox potential), due to the presence of reducing mineral phases containing Fe(II) in their crystal structure, surface induced reduction-adsorption and reduction-precipitation in clays has become a field of intensive research.

-In crystalline rocks, solute transport is mainly controlled by advection in open and connected fractures and by matrix diffusion.
+In crystalline rocks, solute transport is mainly controlled by advection in connected fractures forming preferential flow path and by matrix diffusion.
 The latter may be enhanced in weathered/altered zones along the fracture.
-Moreover, the presence of fracture filling materials, which are composed by clay minerals, Fe-oxyhydroxides, calcite, etc. may cause retention by different mechanisms such as ion-exchange, surface complexation, surface induced precipitation and solid solution formation.
+Moreover, the presence of fracture filling materials, which are composed by clay minerals, Fe-oxy-hydroxides, calcite, etc. may cause retention by different mechanisms such as ion-exchange, surface complexation, surface induced precipitation and solid solution formation.

-This state-of-the-art report aims at providing a comprehensive overview of our current understanding of the underlying processes that contribute to radionuclide retention and migration in clay and crystalline host rocks.
-For each process, a brief theoretical background is provided together with current methods used to study these processes as well as references to key data.
+This state-of-the-art report aims at providing a comprehensive overview of our current understanding of the underlying processes that contribute to radionuclide retention and migration in clay and crystalline rocks.
+For each process, a brief theoretical background is provided together with current methods used to study these processes as well as references to key publications.

-Despite that research on retention and migration has been intensive for some decades and the knowledge is extensive, the process understanding and insights are continuously improving, thanks to innovative research, prompting to adapt and refine conceptual descriptions towards safety assessments.
-Hence, uncertainties remain and the key uncertainties that presently need to be resolved are listed in chapter 4.
+Thanks to decades of innovative research on retention and migration of radionuclides an extensive knowledge and the process understanding has been obtained, prompting to adapt and refine conceptual descriptions towards safety assessments.
+Uncertainties remain and the key uncertainties that presently need to be resolved are listed in chapter 4.